 What’s the best height for a chandelier over a dining table?

-And when possible, the chandelier should be hung over the center of the dining table, not the center of the dining area.
+And when possible, the chandelier should be hung over the center of the dining room table, not the center of the dining area.

 What’s the best size chandelier over a dining table?